hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 * Describe how cellranger is run and what the ouputs are
 * Review the cellranger generated QC report (web summary HTML)
-* Create plots will cellranger metrics
+* Create plots with cellranger metrics

 # Single-cell RNA-seq: Quality control of Cellranger output